opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Hosted-Fields/README.md

 a) Create Your Stripe Test Account.

-b) Create a Stripe payment integration in OPF Workbench.
+b) Create a Stripe payment integration in OPF workbench.

 c) Set up Your Stripe Test Account to work with OPF.